-So what happened next?
+So, what happened next?
 Man who was made by God on the sixth day was placed in the Garden of Eden to dress and keep it as the bible says in Genesis 2:15.
-The word “keep” in the scripture describing Adams responsibilities is translated from the Hebrew word “Shamar”, which also means to guard or protect.
-Keep in mind Adam had no fear of any creature in the garden and he was well able to handle any animal or God made being in the world.
+The word “keep” in the scripture describing Adam’s responsibilities is translated from the Hebrew word “Shamar,” which means to guard or protect.
+Keep in mind Adam had no fear of any creature in the garden, and he was well able to handle any animal or God made being in the world.

-But man listened to another voice in the serpent, who perverted what God said and made it sound like God was holding something back from Adam and Eve.
-The voice of the serpent was the voice of Satan a rebellious fallen angel.
+But man listened to another voice in the serpent, who perverted what God said and made it sound like God held something back from Adam and Eve.
+The voice of the serpent was the voice of Satan, a rebellious fallen angel.
 Satan wanted to persuade the woman to disobey God’s warning.
-Satan challenged what God said,” And the serpent said unto the woman, Ye shall not surely die: For God doth know that in the day ye eat thereof, then your eyes shall be opened, and ye shall be as gods, knowing good and evil.
+Satan challenged what God said and told Eve,” And the serpent said unto the woman, Ye shall not surely die: For God doth know that in the day ye eat thereof, then your eyes shall be opened, and ye shall be as gods, knowing good and evil.
 Genesis 3:4-5 (KJV).”
 Satan’s only power in this situation was deception.
 “There hath no temptation taken you but such as is common to man: but God is faithful, who will not suffer you to be tempted above that ye are able; but will with the temptation also make a way to escape, that ye may be able to bear it.”
-I Corinthians 10:13.
+1 Corinthians 10:13.
 God will not let Satan tempt his child in a supernatural way or beyond their ability to overcome.
 Satan must operate under the limitations of the physical world.

 Where was Adam when the serpent was tempting Eve?
 Does scripture tell us?
 I believe so.
-In Genesis 3:6, speaking of the woman it says,” And when the woman saw that the tree was good for food, and that it was pleasant to the eyes, and a tree to be desired to make one wise, she took of the fruit thereof, and did eat, and gave also unto her husband with her; and he did eat.”
-Adam was “with her “ as the verse says during the confrontation with Satan not on the other side of the garden.
+In Genesis 3:6, speaking of the woman, it says,” And when the woman saw that the tree was good for food and that it was pleasant to the eyes, and a tree to be desired to make one wise, she took of the fruit thereof, and did eat, and gave also unto her husband with her; and he did eat.”
+Adam was “with her “ as the verse says during the confrontation with Satan, not on the other side of the garden.
 Adam could have asserted his God-given authority and spoke the word of God in this situation.
-Adam could have rebuked the serpent for speaking lies and cast him from the garden.
-I Timothy 2:14 says Adam was not deceived but the woman was.
-It was Adam’s place to guard this creation of God’s from this lying intruder, Satan.
-Man was god’s under-ruler.
+Adam could have rebuked the serpent for telling lies and cast him from the garden.
+1 Timothy 2:14 says Adam was not deceived, but the woman was.
+It was Adam’s place to guard this creation of God against this lying intruder, Satan.
+The man was god’s under-ruler.
 He did not take his responsibility; he willfully bowed himself to Satan and disobeyed God.
-To know to do right and not to do it is sin, James 4:17.
+To know to do right and not to do it is a sin, James 4:17.

-Although man and woman’s body did not die right away, something died in man and woman the moment of their disobedience.
+Although the man and woman’s body did not die right away, something died in man and woman at the moment of their disobedience.
 Death came to man and woman’s spirit.
-Instead of man reaching out to God’s Spirit of life man and woman’s human spirit became spiritually dead through sin.
+Instead of them reaching out to God’s Spirit of life, man and woman’s human spirit became spiritually dead through sin.
 God had said, “ In the day that thou eatest thereof thou shalt surely die.”
-God saw man as a total spirit man with his own soul in his own physical body.
-And when God was speaking of death he referred to the spirit first because it was mankind’s personal connection with the life-giving God.
-For what is death but separation from life, and there is no life apart from God, because God is life.
-This is the day man became more physical than spiritual.
-He lost his ability to commune with and deal with God face to face, and his mind was flooded with evil.
-Man existed now in the physical because he chose to draw his knowledge from the physical instead of the spiritual life-giving God.
+God saw man as a total spirit man with his own soul in his physical body.
+And when God spoke of death, he referred to the spirit first because it was humanity’s personal connection with the life-giving God.
+For what is death but separation from life, and there is no life apart from God because God is life.
+That was the day man and woman became more physical than spiritual.
+They lost his ability to commune and deal with God face to face, and their minds were flooded with evil.
+Humanity existed now in the physical because they chose to draw their knowledge from the material world instead of the spiritual life-giving God. .

 Adam and Eve became children of disobedience.
-The power of sin was not in the tree of the knowledge of good and evil, but in the disobedience of Adam and Eve.
-Satan, who is the father of disobedience, because he disobeyed God first, became man’s illegitimate stepfather.
+The power of sin was not in the tree of the knowledge of good and evil but the disobedience of Adam and Eve.
+Satan, the father of disobedience because he disobeyed God first, became man’s illegitimate stepfather.
 Adam and Eve listened to the words of the Devil instead of the words of God.
 Romans 5:19 says,” By one man’s disobedience many were made sinners…”

 ADAM AND EVE